 I am a scientist by background, having gained my first degree in Natural Sciences at Cambridge University, where one of the most fascinating parts of my degree was Neuroscience.
 I subsequently started working in the pharmaceutical industry, initially in the field of mental health, which I have been interested in ever since.
 I also completed a Masters of Business Administration (MBA) post-graduate degree and work part-time as a strategic marketing consultant in the biopharma industry, having set up my own consulting company over ten years ago.

-I started my own mindfulness journey in 2010, having been drawn to it by the growing scientific data for mindfulness and its effects on brain physiology and mental health.
-After spending a number of years developing my own practice on both the Mindful Based Living Course (MBCL) and Compassionate Based Living Course (CBLC), I also joined a Soto Zen buddhist group and more recently practice with and co-facilitate a meditation group which follows the teachings of Thich Nhat Hanh, the Vietnamese buddhist monk and peace activist, to deepen my own practice and understanding further.
+I started my own mindfulness journey over 10 years ago, having been drawn to it by the growing scientific data for mindfulness and its effects on brain physiology and mental health.
+After spending a number of years developing my own practice on both the Mindful Based Living Course (MBCL) and Compassionate Based Living Course (CBLC), I practiced regularly with a Soto Zen buddhist group and more recently have co-facilitated sessions with a meditation group that shares the teachings of Thich Nhat Hanh, the Vietnamese buddhist monk and peace activist.

 I have also trained to teach the 8 week Mindfulness Based Cognitive Therapy for Cancer course (MBCT-cancer) with Trish Bartley, who is the author of "Mindfulness: A Kindly Approach to Being with Cancer" (2016) and one of the founding members of the core mindfulness teacher training team at the Centre for Mindfulness, Research and Practice (CMRP) at Bangor University.
 You can find out more about Trish's work here.

-I abide by the ongoing Good Practice Guidelines laid down by the UK Network for Mindfulness-Based Teachers.
-This requires that I maintain my own regular (daily) mindfulness practice, participate in at least annual mindfulness retreats and ongoing Continued Professional Development, have regular (monthly) supervision with an experienced mindfulness teacher, and maintain a commitment to my own ongoing development through further training, keeping up with the evidence base, networking with other teachers etc.
+I abide by the ongoing Good Practice Guidelines laid down by BAMBA (British Association of Mindfulness Based Approaches).
+This requires that I maintain my own regular (daily) mindfulness practice, participate in at least annual mindfulness retreats and ongoing Continued Professional Development, have regular (monthly) supervision with an experienced mindfulness teacher, and maintain a commitment to my own ongoing development through further training, keeping up with the evidence base, networking with other teachers etc. I would recommend that when choosing a mindfulness teacher you check that they are a listed member of BAMBA so that you know they have been through a rigorous training process and are appropriately insured and equipped to teach a course with a strong evidence base.

 I hope you are becoming curious enough about mindfulness and yoga to start your own journey with me!